OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

     $ onetemplate instantiate 0 --memory 1G --disk "Ubuntu 16.04"

-Also, an user cannot delete any element of a list that has any restricted attributes.
+Also, a user cannot delete any element of a list that has any restricted attributes.
 Having the following :ref:`restricted attributes in oned.conf <oned_conf_restricted_attributes_configuration>`:

 .. code-block:: none